-OSMnx: retrieve, construct, analyze, and visualize street networks from OpenStreetMap.
-OSMnx is a Python package that lets you download spatial geometries and construct, project, visualize, and analyze street networks from OpenStreetMap’s APIs.
-Users can download and construct walkable, drivable, or bikable urban networks with a single line of Python code, and then easily analyze and visualize them.
+OSMnx: retrieve, model, analyze, and visualize street networks from OpenStreetMap.
+OSMnx is a Python package that lets you download spatial geometries and model, project, visualize, and analyze street networks and other spatial data from OpenStreetMap’s APIs.
+Users can download and model walkable, drivable, or bikable urban networks with a single line of Python code, and then easily analyze and visualize them.

 Boeing, G. 2017.
 “OSMnx: New Methods for Acquiring, Constructing, Analyzing, and Visualizing Complex Street Networks.”
 Computers, Environment and Urban Systems 65, 126-139. doi:10.1016/j.compenvurbsys.2017.05.004